AntoineZen/DFS/background.rst

     IEC-62380 equation to compute FIT for a bare PCB.

 The figure :numref:`IEC-62380-A` show the equation to compute the FIT for the components.
-This equation simply shows that we must add the faiure raite of Surface mounted component, trough holes components and other micellaneous connections:
+This equation simply shows that we must add the failure rate of Surface mounted component, trough holes components and other miscellaneous connections:

 .. _IEC-62380-A:
 .. figure:: img/IEC-62380-A.png